Distinguished Alumni Award

 Mary spent her life serving and advocating for individuals with special needs.

-She attended UW-Fond du Lac from 1980 to 1984 as a non‑traditional student.
+She attended the Fond du Lac campus from 1980 to 1984 as a non‑traditional student.
 She completed her bachelor’s degree in Social Work at Marian University in 1985 and earned her master’s degree in Social Welfare in 1999 from UW Milwaukee.

 Her work in the community was inspiring and enduring.
 In 1987 she co‑founded Free S.P.I.R.I.T.
 Riders, a therapeutic horsemanship program for differently abled children and adults.
 She was involved in the founding of Compassionate Friends and worked with the Fond du Lac American Diabetes Association and Lakeshore Elementary School.